avisoventures/avisoventures.github.io/content/_index.md

 ---
 title: "Aviso Ventures"
-description: "Investing in Enterprise Software.
+description: "Investing in Enterprise Software, specializing in early stage Cybersecurity, DevOps, Data, AI, and Vertical Specific Applications.
 We know it, because we've done it."
 ---